 GeneCards Summary for PSMC1 Gene

 PSMC1 (Proteasome 26S Subunit, ATPase 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Epstein-Barr virus infection and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include poly(A) RNA binding and ATPase activity.